 LATEST NEWS – The World Breastfeeding Trends Initiative (WBTi) UK Report 2016 has been published.
-It will be launched in Parliament on 15 November at Portcullis House, Westminster, at 7:30pm.
+It was launched in Parliament on 15 November at Portcullis House, Westminster, at 7:30pm.

 Follow the news and discussion on Twitter #wbtiUK2016

 Breastfeeding rates in the UK have stagnated, as they have in many places around the world.

 Effective action is needed now.

 Thanks to a number of significant global initiatives breastfeeding rates around the world have slowly risen over the last few decades.
 The UNICEF Baby Friendly Initiative, the International Code of Marketing of Breast-milk Substitutes (the Code), and the Innocenti Declaration and WHO’s Global Strategy for Infant and Young Child Feeding have played a major role.
 We can celebrate some small improvements, but less than 40% of babies worldwide benefit from six months exclusive breastfeeding and in the UK still only 1% of babies are exclusively breastfed for six months.